FuchsEDV/Thrixty/README.md

 		* implement destructor
 	* General performance improvements by adding throttle and debounce.
 	* Bugfix: Autoplay Off also triggers Autoload Off
+	* Use large images in Fullpage Mode.

 	(done)
+	* Renamed option: direction => reversion
 	* Class restructuring.
 		* Joined MainClass, EventHandler and DrawingHandler into a single Player class.
 	* Gotten rid of jQuery.